Control (video game): Post-release

 Remedy affirmed plans for at least two additional content expansions to Control, titled "The Foundation" and "AWE", both narratively set after the main game with Jesse taking on her role as the FBC Director.
 However, at the time of Control's launch, the specifics of this content had yet to be determined, according to narrative designer Brooke Maggs, as the team's focus was on addressing performance issues for the console version of the games.
 "The Foundation" released on 26 March 2020 for PlayStation 4 and Microsoft Windows and for Xbox One on 25 June 2020.
 The second expansion "AWE" was released on 27 August 2020, marking the game's first anniversary.

 Additional smaller, non-narrative content has been released.
 The first, "Expeditions", was released as a free update on 12 December 2019, and presents standalone missions of various difficulty with power-up items for their character.
-A free update, to release alongside the "AWE" DLC but available for all players, will increase the number of control points, or "hard" checkpoints in the game where saving the game is possible, including adding ones before boss fights, as well as several "soft" checkpoints where players can restart without having to travel back to a control point should Jesse die.
-A new "assist mode" will allow for the player to have more control on customizing the game's difficulty, with Remedy intending this to make it possible for novice players to complete the game.
+A free update, released alongside the "AWE" DLC but available for all players, increased the number of control points, or "hard" checkpoints in the game where saving the game is possible, including adding ones before boss fights, as well as several "soft" checkpoints where players can restart without having to travel back to a control point should Jesse die.
+A new "assist mode" was also added to allow for the player to have more control on customizing the game's difficulty, with Remedy intending this to make it possible for novice players to complete the game.

-In January 2021, The Art and Making of Control, a companion book about the development of Control was published by Future Press.
+In January 2021, The Art and Making of Control, a companion book about the development of Control, was published by Future Press.

-Remedy announced in June 2021 they signed a deal with 505 Games to develop two additional games based on Control.
-One will be a "bigger budget" follow-up to Control, while the second is a smaller, four-player co-operative spin-off, codenamed Condor.
-In November 2022, Remedy affirmed the big-budget title will be a direct sequel to Control titled Control 2, which had begun development with 505 Games by that time and is planned for release on Windows, PlayStation 5, and Xbox Series X/S.
+In February 2024, Remedy acquired full ownership of the Control series from 505 Games.
+In August, the company partnered with Annapurna Pictures to adapt existing Remedy games to films and television, including Control series.

+In March 2025, the Ultimate Edition received a free update that added previously exclusive content, including pre-order bonuses and a PlayStation 4 mission featuring Hideo Kojima, and various graphical enhancements.
+The exclusive mission became available on Xbox in October of the same year.

+In October 2025, the game received a patch for PS5 Pro that includes unlocked framerate, PSSR support and enhanced visual quality.